nicmarti/hotel-quarkus-demo/README.md

 - GraalVM - see [our Building native image guide](https://quarkus.io/guides/building-native-image-guide)
 - Apache Maven `3.5.3+`

-In addition, you will need either a PostgreSQL database, or Docker to run one.

 If you don't have GraalVM installed, you can download it here:

 <https://github.com/oracle/graal/releases>